Santo Trafficante Jr.: Later years and death

 Trafficante was summoned to court in 1986 and questioned about his involvement with the King's Court Bottle Club operated by members of the Bonanno crime family, including undercover FBI agent Joseph D. "Joe" Pistone, a.k.a.
 Donnie Brasco.
 Trafficante again escaped conviction.
 On March 17, 1987, Trafficante died at the age of 72 at the Texas Heart Institute in Houston where he had gone for heart surgery.
+He was buried next to his parents in a mausoleum at L'Unione Italian Cemetery in Ybor City.

 His wife, Josephine, died in 2015 at the age of 95; he is survived by two of his daughters.
 After the death of his wife, the Trafficante family sold their Tampa 1970-built home for $950,000.
 In February 2016, many of Trafficante's personal belongings were sold at an auction in St. Petersburg, Florida.

+Popular culture

+Trafficante features in the film Donnie Brasco (1997), played by Val Avery.
+He is also portrayed by Roc LaFortune in Bonanno: A Godfather's Story (1999), and by Larry Day in the 2008 Canadian French film The American Trap.
+In the 1992 film Ruby the character of "Santos Alicante", played by Marc Lawrence, serves as a stand-in character for Trafficante.

+Trafficante appears as a character in James Elroy's historical fiction Underworld USA Trilogy.